MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

 ---

 # Weather App
-A MobileFirst Platform Foundation 8.0 Cordova app using ReactJS and Weather Services API from Bluemix.
+A MobileFirst Foundation 8.0 Cordova app using ReactJS and Weather Services API from Bluemix.

 ## Github Repo
 View the App and it's Adapter on [github](https://github.com/cshunger/WeatherProject).